 APEX, as the name implies, serves as a pathfinder for the exploration of the submillimeter sky, in particular by performing large angular scale observations for later Atacama Large Millimeter Array (ALMA) follow-up studies on selected regions at much smaller angular scale.

-The bolometer group in Bonn has developed the polarimeter working in combination with LABOCA at APEX.
-We present here a description of this instrument and of the installation on the APEX telescope.
+The bolometer group of Bonn has developed a polarimeter that works in combination with LABOCA at APEX.
+We present here a description of this instrument and some preliminary results.

 2. INSTRUMENT OVERVIEW